Ani-DA/Credit-Portfolio-Monitoring-Covenant-Compliance-Analysis/README.md

 * How has the rate of covenant breaches changed over time?
 * Which sectors or regions show the sharpest rise in leverage (Debt/EBITDA) in the past year?
 * If covenant thresholds are tightened (e.g., LTV ≤ 0.65, Debt/EBITDA ≤ 3), how many loans would be in breach?
+* What is the Y-O-Y Revenue change of the companies ?

 ## 3. Analysis and Insights